phiresky/isbn-visualization/README.md

 Aggregates all datasets, sets white pixels for every book in any of the datasets, black pixels otherwise.
 Zoomed out views contain the average, so a pixel with 50% existing books will be brightness 50%.

+#### Dataset `publication_date`

+The red in each pixel is the average publication year (minus 1800, clamped to 0-255).
+The green pixel is the same.
+The blue pixel is the ratio of books present in the dataset (255 = 100%).

 #### Dataset `publishers`

 Publishers are assigned an incrementing integer ID by unique `registrant_name`.
 This integer is stored in the PNG RGB: `publisherId = red * 65536 + green * 256 + blue`.